sagasu/hazelcast-playground/javascript/Readme.md

 # run
 * topic.js creates a topic in kafka cluster, to run :`node topic.js`
-* producer.js produces events to topic created by topic.js, to run: `node producer.js`
+* producer.js produces events to topic created by topic.js, to run: `node producer.js Adam` or `node producer.js Zed` notice that there is extra parameter that is a key to select a partition.
 *

 # setup kafka